 Programs are conducted in the areas of building energy codes, industrial energy efficiency, energy education, renewable fuels, performance contracting and alternative transportation fuels.

 Click here for the State Energy Plan for the 2012 fiscal year.

 Development of a comprehensive energy plan

 In early 2013, the Energy Division commissioned a survey to gather ideas regarding state energy goals, policies and programs.
 The survey, the results of which are available online [Energy Survey Results 2013], is the initial step of a multi-year effort to develop a comprehensive energy plan for Alabama.

 The pace of development of the energy plan is heavily dependent upon available resources.
 Funding reductions created by federal budget sequestration have forced the Energy Division to delay a series of stakeholder meetings originally planned for 2013.
 We hope that budgets will stabilize at a level that will permit us to resume progress in the near future.

 Information on Alabama energy usage is available from the U.S. Energy Information Administration's website.

 The Renewable Energy Program promotes the adoption of renewable energy technologies in Alabama as a method to increase energy security and environmental sustainability.
 The division works to raise consumer awareness and acceptance of available biofuel, biomass, solar and biogas technologies through the demonstration of renewable energy technologies and active outreach.

-The objectives of the Renewable Energy Program are carried out not only through this program, but also through the Alternative Transportation Fuels program and the Biomass Energy program.
+The objectives of the Renewable Energy Program are carried out not only through this program, but also through the Alternative Transportation Fuels program.